Keyfactor/signserver-ce/signserver/lib/module/pdfsigner/itext/readme.txt

 Itext jars are from http://www.lowagie.com/iText/, License is LGPL.
 The jars:
  itext.jar
+.

-This is version 2.0.5 if IText.
+This is version 2.1.7 of IText (core).

 IText is used for the PDF signing plugin to signserver.

+NOTE: itext.jar is deployed as a part of signserver.ear